 HAPPY AS LARRY is one of the most treasured and best pizza shops in Sydney CBD.
 The shop’s magnetising menu caters to all and is predicated only on the freshest of ingredients and what’s in season.
 The eatery also features a pantry for great value and makes shopping for a range of restaurant made meals and artisan Italian products easy.
 Its pantry is filled with delicious ready-made meals from fresh pasta sauces, schnitzels to stuffed roasted capsicums and mouth-watering lasagnes.
 The restaurant offers healthy bowls, pizza Al taglio, signature sliders, and fresh pasta platters that will have you coveting to coming back.

 Known for: Margherita pizza, Bianca pizza, and Wild Mushroom Rigatoni pasta

 Address: THE MET CENTRE, 23 Jamison St, Sydney NSW 2000

 Phone: 0478 698 438

-Pizza honcho Lucio Pizzeria serves Neapolitan pizza in Darlinghurst and Zetland.
-The novel Zetland shop offersfresh buffalo cheese plates and potent pasta.
-At its Zetland shop, customers can enjoy the mozzarella bar with a myriad of meats and cheeses, pristine pasta dishes fish dished out by Italian-inspired culinary skills.
-The non-pizza half of the kitchen in Zetland is run by a Naples native.
-He’s been toying with family recipes and Italian classics to create an enhanced menu.
+Pizza honcho Lucio Pizzeria serves Neapolitan pizza in Zetland.
+The novel Zetland shop offers fresh buffalo cheese plates and potent pasta.
+Customers can enjoy the mozzarella bar with a myriad of meats and cheeses, pristine pasta dishes fish dished out by Italian-inspired culinary skills.
 There’s also a DIY antipasto plate centred on fresh buffalo cheeses imported from Campania, Italy.